In A Right State – Ben Ellis (Self-published, 2014)

 “We track, we measure, we record, we trend and we forecast.” – Charles Sand, CEO of Rooftech Industries. p 149

-In A Right State is a very well written and impressive debut novel from UK writer Ben Ellis.
+In A Right State is a very well written and impressive debut novel from UK writer Ben Ellis, who furnished me with a free copy in exchange for an honest review.

 His story is set in a realistic and very possible sounding future in which businesses run the economy, based solely on statistical data obtained from an almost infinite number of electronic sources, where waste is reduced almost to the point of non-existence.
 As a result profit is optimised and people are constantly being bombarded with invasive information as corporations attempt to maximise their sales.